Articles

 Why it works: Adobe’s vast product offerings and services could complicate its greater focus.
 But its simple, yet powerful mission statement serves as a tactical lens (change the world) for a vision statement demonstrating the company’s diversity (content, data, creative democracy, storytelling, etc.).

-Putting your mission and vision into action
+Putting your mission and vision statements into action

 Well-crafted mission and vision statements are as actionable as they are inspiring.

 If you're curious about connecting your mission and vision to your company's goals and objectives, OKRs might be the right fit to accomplish that.
+OKRs takes the goals that your mission statement outlines and turns them into measurable and achievable objectives.

 See how OKRs could benefit your business